mpareja/paprika/README.md

       , buildCommand: 'xbuild' // customize the location of MSBuild.exe (or xbuild) , extraParameters: '/nologo /version' // add any additional parameters });

+### ZIP task

+Execute the zip command passing in the desired arguments.
+This determines what version of zip (www.info-zip.org) to use depending on the platform and architecture.
+The zip function accepts command line parameters as either a single string, or an array of strings.

+    var zip = require('paprika').zip;
+    zip('-r deploy_package ./package');
+    zip(['-r', 'deploy_package', './package']);